mahsayedsalem/goschedule/README.md

 1. Jobs are queued into a priorityqueue based on their next planning running time.
 2. When a job is due it's sent to a worker.
 3. The worker executes the job.
 4. Even if a scheduler stops.
-The worker will wait until all the jobs he executed finishes running before it terminate itself.
+The worker will wait until all the jobs he executed finish running before it terminate itself.
 5. Jobs are distributed among workers fairly.
 6. Everything works asynchronously.
-7. Jobs are shared between scheduler and workers / sheduler and priority-queue through go channels.
+7. Jobs are shared between priority-queue and workers / sheduler and priority-queue through go channels.
 8. Special care was taken to avoid goroutine leakages.
 ## Usage